 If your MITPay account shows a balance, it means that you owe money.
 If this is the case, you can pay off your balance using many different payment options.
 If your MITPay account balance is negative, it means that you have overpaid and have a credit on your account.
 You can choose to apply your credit toward future bills, or request a refund if you would like the credit deposited into your bank account.

 Charges are costs that you owe to MIT, such as tuition, fees, health insurance, housing (if living on campus), dining, TechCASH, and any other expenses that you incur during the semester.

 The charges on your student account originate from different MIT departments.
-We are responsible for billing you for those charges.
-So if you need more information about a specific charge, you should contact that department directly.
+We are responsible for billing you for those charges, but if you need more information about a specific charge, you should contact that department directly.

-Only the department who made the original charge can adjust charges.
-Department contacts are included on your bill in MITPAY.
+Only the department that made the original charge can adjust charges.
+Department contacts are included on your bill in MITPay.

-If you want to formally dispute a charge, you must contact customer service in writing within 60 days of the date of the statement on which the charge first appeared.
+If you want to formally dispute a charge, you must contact customer service via email within 60 days of the date of the statement where the charge first appeared.

 Credits are funds that are added to your account in order to pay off your balance.
 Credits include things like your MIT Scholarship, any outside scholarships, grants, and loans.

 There are two types of financial aid credits on your student account—an anticipated credit and an actual credit.
 Both reduce the balance of your bill.

 - Anticipated credits are funds that we expect to receive, but have not yet received or applied to your account.
 On your bill, anticipated credits can also be displayed as memoed financial aid.